Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Simulation study

-We conducted an extensive simulation study to evaluate the performance of the BAL model and compare two of its specifications with a benchmark alternative, widely utilized in the frequentist literature.
-To the best of our knowledge, no other Bayesian methods for DTRs have been explicitly designed to incorporate variable selection.
-Specifically, throughout this study, we consider three distinct modeling strategies: \begin{itemize} \item[i)] BAL with normal regression functions \eqref{eq:normal_reg} and DSS prior \eqref{eq:ss_prior1}, simply referred to as DSS; \item[ii)] BAL with normal regression functions \eqref{eq:normal_reg} and independent spike-and-slab priors (ISS), simply referred to as ISS; \item[iii)] Q-learning with lasso penalty \citep{qian2011performance}, referred to as QLL. \end{itemize} The ISS specification is obtained by ignoring the presence of common regressors across stages in the definition of the DSS prior, that is by setting $p=0$ in \eqref{eq:ss_prior1}.
-As for DSS and ISS, we set $r=0.001$, $\nu=3$, $Q=4$, and assign $a$ and $b$ independent inverse gamma priors with shape and scale parameters equal to 1.
-The QLL approach is implemented by using the R package \texttt{DTRlearn2} \citep{Che20}, with the lasso penalty parameter optimised with the R package \texttt{glmnet} \citep{Fri21}.
+We conducted an extensive simulation study to assess the performance of the BAL model.
+We compared two of its variants---BAL with normal regression functions \eqref{eq:normal_reg} and the DSS prior \eqref{eq:ss_prior1} (variant referred to as DSS), and with independent spike-and-slab priors (variant referred to as ISS)---against three benchmark methods commonly used in the frequentist literature.
+Namely, i) Q-learning with lasso penalty \citep{qian2011performance}; ii) Q-learning with random forests (RF) \citep{min2022q}; iii) augmented outcome-weighted learning (AOWL) with lasso penalty \citep{zhao2012estimating,liu2018augmented}.
+The latter is not designed for variable selection and was used solely to estimate optimal treatment regimes. \\ The DSS prior is specified by setting $d = d_1$, implying that the number of common regressors across stages is equal to the number of regressors in stage 1.
+The ISS specification is obtained by omitting common regressors across stages in the DSS prior, i.e., by setting $d = 0$ in \eqref{eq:ss_prior1}.
+For both DSS and ISS, we set $\nu = 3$, $Q = 4$, and assign independent inverse gamma priors to $a$ and $b$, with shape and scale parameters equal to 1.
+The ratio $r$ is set to $0.001$, and a sensitivity analysis in Appendix \ref{sec:sensitivity} suggests that BAL is robust to this choice.
+Throughout this study, data are analyzed using DSS and ISS by running Algorithm \ref{algo} for 10,000 iterations, with the first 5,000 discarded as burn-in.
+As shown in Figure \ref{fig_traceplot} in the Appendix, standard diagnostic tools were applied and revealed no evidence of convergence or mixing issues.
+Implementation details for the alternative methods considered are provided in Appendix~\ref{sec:alt_meth}.
 Our investigation focuses on the models' ability to accurately identify significant regressors across stages, and on the effect of variable selection on identifying the optimal DTR.
-Throughout the study, two data generating processes are considered, both defined as minor modifications of the class of generative models developed by \cite{chakraborty2010inference}, and later used, for example, in \cite{chakraborty2013inference} and \cite{laber2014dynamic}.\\ The simulation study is divided into two experiments: Section~\ref{PART1} considers a range of scenarios with different numbers of stage-specific regressors, and varying degrees of correlation between the significance of common regressors across stages; Section~\ref{PART2} focuses on the analysis of simulated datasets characterized by varying number of treatments, thus extending the framework described in Section~\ref{section2} to sets $\mathcal{A}_1$ and $\mathcal{A}_2$ with cardinality larger than two.
-As far as variable selection is concerned, model performance is assessed by resorting to three evaluation indices: proportion of false negatives (FN), that is regressors that are incorrectly deemed as not significant; proportion of false positives (FP), that is regressors incorrectly identified as significant; and F$_1$ score, combining precision and recall into a single metric.
-At the same time, the capability of a model to correctly identify the optimal treatment is assessed by means of the treatment error rate (ER) and the payoff mean relative error (MRE).
-When specific to the $j$th stage, these two measures are defined as
+The measures used to evaluate these aspects are detailed in Appendix \ref{sec:measures}.
+The simulation study consists of three experiments: Section~\ref{PART1} explores scenarios with different numbers of stage-specific regressors, and varying degrees of correlation between the significance of common regressors across stages; Section~\ref{PART2} focuses on the analysis of simulated datasets characterized by varying number of treatments, thus extending the framework described in Section~\ref{section2} to sets $\mathcal{A}_1$ and $\mathcal{A}_2$ with cardinality larger than two.
+A third experiment, focusing on data generated via a mechanism that goes beyond linearity, is presented in Appendix~\ref{sec:nonlin}.